Mexico City 🌮🌯

 • Tipping: The standard tip in Mexico is 10%.

-• Getting Around: Do not take taxis.
-Just don’t.
-The Metro is the easiest, fastest and safest way to get around town.
-At $5 MXP per ride ($0.30 USD), it is also the cheapest way to get around too.
+• Getting Around: Easy to use Uber or the Metro.
+At $5 MXP per ride ($0.30 USD) on metro, it is also the cheapest way to get around too.
 However, it is a total shitshow during rush hour so stay clear.

 • Do not slam car doors.
 It is considered rude and we got kicked out of a taxi once there because of it.

-• Eating and Drinking: Don’t drink the water and always sin hielo.
+• Eating and Drinking: Don’t drink the water and always “sin hielo” (no ice).
 Lunch or “comida” is the biggest meal in Mexico City but it usually takes place around 2PM or later - most restaurants won’t even open until 1PM.

 • Neighborhoods to Avoid: Tepito and La Lagunilla